 The beautiful building next to Sandager Church is the old manor house Sandagergård, which has been built and rebuilt a few times here on the site.

-At the end of the Second World War, the buildings were placed at the disposal of Danish children from Flensburg.
+After the end of the Second World War, the buildings were made available to Danish children from Flensburg.

-The manor house is private and can only be seen from the street.
+The manor house is privately owned and can only be seen from the road.